richarrd92/self-learning/README.md

 # Complete Web Development Course

-I am currently enrolled in the Complete Web Development course by Hitesh Choudhary on Udemy.
-This course is designed to cover the essential tools and technologies required to become a full-stack web developer.
-The course includes comprehensive modules on frontend and backend development, deployment, and modern frameworks, offering a hands-on approach to building web applications from scratch.
+I am currently pursuing the Complete Web Development course by Hitesh Choudhary on Udemy.
+This course provides in-depth training on the essential tools and technologies required to become a proficient full-stack web developer.
+It covers comprehensive modules on frontend and backend development, deployment, and modern frameworks, with a hands-on approach to building web applications from the ground up.

 ## Topics covered

 #### Frontend Development

 - HTML5
 - CSS3
 - Tailwind CSS